Install MPX Modules in Mac Pro

 Let your Mac Pro cool down for 5 to 10 minutes before you touch the internal components, which may be hot.

-Disconnect all cables and the power cord from your Mac Pro.
+Disconnect all cables except the power cord from your Mac Pro.

 Touch the metal on the outside of your Mac Pro to discharge any static electricity.